 We then headed to see an ancient washroom that Carolina had heard of but not yet visited.
 We were the first.
 Such history and culture rolled up in the outdoor natural spring fed washing troughs.
 The place to meet, gossip, sing and commiserate, all women together while doing the chores – sounds like more fun than loading the washing machine.
 Some still use it today, hence the buckets!

 Our very last stop was another balcony with a view to rival Ronda’s, the Santuario de Nuestra Señora de Flores

-A busy, fun and informative visit.
+A busy, fun and informative visit and a great weekend in Malaga.
 I have no hesitation recommending Carolina and look forward to doing more of her routes.